-The wines made here are generally less complex than those from Hermitage; they are grown on richer soils that challenge the vines less, resulting in fruitier, simpler wines.
+The wines made here are generally less complex than those from Hermitage; they are grown on more fertile soil, which encourages the vines to focus on developing their wood and leaves rather than their roots and grapes.
+The resulting wines have plenty of bright fruit aromas but are relatively low on structure and complexity.
 The valley floor does not benefit from refreshing air currents or prolonged sunshine, leading to slightly stewed flavors in the wine, particularly in hot years.
 The prices that Crozes-Hermitage wines attract is somewhat limited by this simplicity, meaning that costly barrel maturation is rarely employed to add complexity and structure to the wines.

 The terroirs of Crozes-Hermitage are many.
 There is an area north of the town of Tain L'Hermitage that benefits from a favorable mesoclimate and a warmth-retaining granite bedrock and produces richer, more-complex wines than those from the flatter lands to the south.
 These eastern areas of the appellation have a predominance of clay and limestone soils, while the southern areas closer to the river are set on alluvial soils.
 Neither of these areas benefits from the increased elevation or sunshine levels enjoyed by the south-facing hillsides further north.
 This less-favorable environment produces wines that age for only five to 10 years for the better red wines, and only a couple of years for the whites.
 The positive side to this is that the wines are much less expensive, and those from areas such as Gervans in the north (for reds) and Mercurol in the east (for whites) can provide excellent, affordable expressions of the local wine style.